 Today, the QRA has an international membership of over 1000 people, with a large and thriving postgraduate student body.

 The QRA has an active meetings programme, conducts a range of outreach talks & events, and has a strong focus on geoconservation & protection of Quaternary sites.

 We are now offering everyone free to our Quaternary Newsletter (QN).
 We publish three issues every year featuring articles & reports submitted by QRA members.

-The QRA funds grants to members with the aim of promoting Quaternary research and training as widely as possible.
-Applications can be submitted at any time and are reviewed three times a year.
+The QRA provides grants to its members with the aim of promoting high quality Quaternary research, training and dissemination of results, as widely as possible.

 The Association operates a number of grant schemes to support research activities by members, especially new researchers and postgraduate students.
 It also recognises outstanding contributions to Quaternary studies through a series of prizes.